damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] Robert/Jacob V: Add team members' GitHub.com account to the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
 1. [ ] Robert/Jacob V: Set new team members' project-level permissions as-needed.
 1. [ ] For Production and Service Engineering team members: Hiring manager: add the [infrastructure onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
+1. [ ] Hiring manager (Service Engineering): Open a new [support issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist).
 1. [ ] For Developer team members: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
 1. [ ] Hiring Manager: Provide access to PagerDuty.

+#### FOR SERVICE ENGINEERING ONLY

+1. [ ] Patricio/Robert/Jacob V: Create GitLab.com admin account.
+1. [ ] Patricio/Ernst: Add to Tweetdeck for [at]gitlabstatus.
+1. [ ] Jose/Drew: [Add new team member](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg) as an agent in [GitLab ZenDesk](https://gitlab.zendesk.com).
+1. [ ] Jose/Drew: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
+1. [ ] Jose/Axil: Add new team member to "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
+1. [ ] Jose: Invite to support team call
+1. [ ] Jose: Use the "GitLab Email Forwarding" google doc to request that the new team member is added to the alias for the support team.
+1. [ ] Jose: Add team member to `@supportteam` Slack handle.
+1. [ ] Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
+1. [ ] Hiring Manager: Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team

 #### FOR UX DESIGNERS, FRONTEND DEVS, AND DESIGNERS ONLY